erlang/otp/lib/stdlib/doc/src/re.md

 range.
 A pattern such as `[W-]46]` is interpreted as a class of two characters ("W" and "-") followed by a literal string "46]", so it would match "W46]" or "-46]".
-However, if the "]" is escaped with a backslash it is interpreted as the end of range, so `[W-\]46]` is interpreted as a class containing a range followed by two other characters.
+However, if the "]" is escaped with a backslash it is interpreted as the end of a range, so `[W-\]46]` is interpreted as a class containing a range and two other characters.
 The octal or hexadecimal representation of "]" can also be used to end a range.

 Ranges normally include all code points between the start and end characters,